k5iogura/tensorflowlite-samples/README_get_tensor.md

 tflite_tensor_outputter.py modifys output tensor index of network in tflite binary file.
 After modified and invoke(), you can retrieve correct tensor vlaues.

 ### My solution
-Transform binary tflite to json format and change output tensor index to needed one in json file and re-compile it to binary tflite file instead of directory binary tflite file editing.
+Transform binary tflite to json format and change output tensor index to need in json file and re-compile it to binary tflite file instead of directory binary tflite file editing.
 ```
  $ flatc --strict-json -t schema_v3.fbs -- some.tflite  // transform to json
  $ ls some.json